VENKY270304/19CS301-Module11/11 d Doubly Linked List Insertion and all operation.md

 ### EX: 11.d Doubly Linked List (Insertion and all operation)
+Reg no: 212222040177
+Name: Venkatesan M

+### Aim:
-### Aim: To Type a python function to insert elements at the beginning of the doubly linked list.
+To Type a python function to insert elements at the beginning of the doubly linked list.
 ### Algorithm:
 STEP 1: Start.